wombleton/gitlaw-nz/acts/M/Marine Insurance Act 1908.md

     (2) In particular there is a marine adventure where---

-    *   (a) Any ship, goods, or other movables (such property being hereinafter referred to as _insurable property_) are exposed to maritime perils:
+    *   (a) any ship, goods, or other movables (such property being hereinafter referred to as _insurable property_) are exposed to maritime perils:

-    *   (b) The earning or acquisition of any freight, passage money, commission, profit, or other pecuniary benefit, or the security for any advances, loan, or disbursements, is endangered by the exposure of insurable property to maritime perils:
+    *   (b) the earning or acquisition of any freight, passage money, commission, profit, or other pecuniary benefit, or the security for any advances, loan, or disbursements, is endangered by the exposure of insurable property to maritime perils:

-    *   (c) Any liability to a third party may be incurred by the owner of, or other person interested in or responsible for, insurable property by reason of maritime perils.
+    *   (c) any liability to a third party may be incurred by the owner of, or other person interested in or responsible for, insurable property by reason of maritime perils.

     (3) _Maritime perils_ means the perils consequent on or incidental to the navigation of the sea---that is to say, perils of the seas, fire, war perils, pirates, rovers, thieves, captures, seizures, restraints, and detainments of princes and peoples, jettisons, barratry, and any other perils, either of the like kind or designated by the policy.

     Compare: 1907 No 24 s 4

-## Insurable interest
+#### Insurable interest

 ##### 5 Avoidance of wagering or gaming contracts